-- disseminated intravascular coagulation (a disease in which the proteins responsible for blood clotting are abnormally active)
+- disseminated intravascular coagulation (DIC), a disease in which certain proteins responsible for blood clotting are abnormally active

 - the presence of a factor VIII inhibitor

-- Von Willebrand’s disease (a disorder that causes abnormal blood clotting)
+- von Willebrand’s disease, a disorder that causes a reduced blood clotting ability

 If you have an abnormally high level of factor VIII, it may be caused by:

-As with any blood test, there is a slight risk of bruising or bleeding at the puncture site.
-In rare cases, the vein may become swollen after blood is drawn.
-This condition, known as phlebitis, can be treated by applying a warm compress several times a day.
+As with any blood test, there’s a slight risk of bruising or bleeding at the puncture site.
+In rare cases, the vein may become inflamed and swollen after blood is drawn.

-If you have been diagnosed with a factor VIII deficiency, your doctor will prescribe replacement concentrates of factor VIII.
+If you’ve been diagnosed with a factor VIII deficiency, your doctor will prescribe replacement concentrates of factor VIII.
 The amount you require will depend on:

 - your age